 Time to competence is the amount of time that it takes to get an employee performing to a certain level in a job.
 Competence includes knowledge, skills and the set of abilities needed to do a job.
 In a world of digital transformation, up-skilling and new job roles are common, so time to competence is an important consideration for many organisations.

 On average, staff now stay in each job for four and a half years and skills become half out of date within five years (skill half-life).
 With careers lasting 60 to 70 years these days, you can see how continuous, lifelong learning is vital.

-It turns out that time to competence has a big impact on employee engagement.
-Your staff want to learn new skills quickly and be a useful part of your organisation as soon as possible.
+Time to competence has a big impact on employee engagement.
+Staff want and need to learn new skills quickly for their professional development.

-According to Gallup, the experts in measuring employee engagement, staff are more engaged during the first six months of their tenure with you – the so-called honeymoon period.
-This is your time to make a good impression on your staff and set down the right foundations.
+According to Gallup, the experts in measuring employee engagement, staff are more engaged during the first six months of joining an organization.

-Most organisations are gradually transforming their classroom or course-only form of training and support into a flexible set of learning tools and methodologies to suit how modern organisations work.
-Some businesses worry about losing classroom training and the impact that this will have on engagement.
-The good news, though, is that the increasing sophistication of digital learning content and tools ensures ever improving engagement with the learning and in many areas a greater level of knowledge retention.
+Most organisations are gradually transforming their classroom or course-only form of training into a flexible set of blended learning tools, assets and methodologies to suit how modern organisations work.
+The increasing sophistication of digital learning content and tools ensures ever improving engagement with the learning and in many areas a greater level of knowledge retention.